Highlights

 Where to Watch Clay Image Makers of Kumartuli

-Yearning to watch 'Clay Image Makers of Kumartuli' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or view the Ranajit Ray-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Can’t wait to see 'Clay Image Makers of Kumartuli' wherever you like to watch?
+Searching for a streaming service to buy, rent, download, or view the Ranajit Ray-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Clay Image Makers of Kumartuli' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Clay Image Makers of Kumartuli' right now, here are some particulars about the Indira Gandhi National Centre for the Arts documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Clay Image Makers of Kumartuli' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Clay Image Makers of Kumartuli' right now, here are some specifics about the Indira Gandhi National Centre for the Arts documentary flick.

-Want to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "A modest tradition of making clay images existed in Bengal in pre-British times.
 These craftsmen originally “Potters” by caste became the core settlers of Kumartuli, which means “Potters Quarter”.
 “Documentation of Clay Image Makers of Kumartuli”s an attempt to understand their plight and Kumartuli’s contribution to one of the biggest festivals in the world." .